Levan-Kakashvili/RandomForestIncomeDetect/README.md

-# RandomForestIncomeDetect
+# Income Predictor
-Predict income based on data by utilizing sklearn RandomForestClassifier
+Predict income based on specific features in data by utilizing sklearn RandomForestClassifier